How to Fix OOMKilled Kubernetes Error (Exit Code 137)

 The OOMKilled status in Kubernetes, flagged by exit code 137, signifies that the Linux Kernel has halted a container because it has surpassed its allocated memory limit.
 In Kubernetes, each container within a pod can define two key memory-related parameters: a memory limit and a memory request.
 The memory limit is the ceiling of RAM usage that a container can reach before it is forcefully terminated, whereas the memory request is the baseline amount of memory that Kubernetes will guarantee for the container’s operation.

-When a container attempts to consume more memory than its set limit, Kubernetes terminates it, marking it with an OOMKilled status.
+When a container attempts to consume more memory than its set limit the Linux OOM Killer changes the container status to ‘OOMKilled’, which prompts Kubernetes to terminate it.
 This mechanism prevents a single container from exhausting the node’s memory, which could compromise other containers running on the same node.
 In scenarios where the combined memory consumption of all pods on a node exceeds available memory, Kubernetes may terminate one or more pods to stabilize the node’s memory pressure.

 To detect an OOMKilled event, use the kubectl get pods command, which will display the pod’s status as OOMKilled.
 For instance: